marcelpatrick/Interfaces/README.md

     - pure virtual / abstract functions are used when we need to create functions that we know must exist in the child classes but their implementaton varies according to each child class.
 Eg. All animals move but each type of animal move in a different way.
 Animals class has a Move() function.
 A bird can implement Move() by Move() { Fly() } a Fish by Move() { Swim() } and a Dog by Move() { Run() }.
 That's why they cannot be defined in the parent class, must be implemented in the child classes and must override the parent class.

-# Exercise
+# Project:
+- Create a Enemy classes that broadcast an event when they get killed.
+Enemy classes should be based on an Interface class that establishes the main functionalities enemies must implement.
+The kill event should be received by an event manager class (GameMode) which will execute a listener function as a result.

 ## Ingridients
+- A Delegate Declarations UObject class
-- An actor interface (parent class)
+- An UInterface (parent class)
-- 3 Actors (child classes)
+- Enemy AActors (child classes)
-- A HUD
-- An Event Manager
+- An Event Manager AGameMode class

 ## Preparation
-- The Actor dies and the HUD increases the counts for actors killed
+- The Actor dies and the score variable increases the counts for actors killed and prints the updated score
-- Actors broadcasts death > Event manager registers the actors as invokers and the Hud as a listener > Hud listens to kill event and increases the count.
+- Actors broadcasts death > Event manager uses the delegate object to bind the invoker function to the listener function > Function listens to kill event and increases the count.
 - Use the interface to define the functions actors should have (broadcast kill message).
 Actors inherit from Interface but implement functions differently.

 # Exercise:

-## Class Delegates Declarations
+## Class: Delegates Declarations
 - Create a C++ class type UObject
 - This class will declare the Delegate that will fire the Kill Event - Declare all the delegates in this class